The continuum limit of the Poland-Scheraga DNA denaturation model: Appendix

-The fields $\psi$ have a a lattice index $i\in\mathbb{Z}^{d}$ and a length index $\mu\in\mathbb{Z}$.
-The quantity $v_{ij}$ is the next-neighbor matrix.
 Of primary interest is the bilinear part of $S$.
 The inverse of the matrix defining the bilinear term is the propagator $G$.
 It is easy to verify that this propagator counts paths on the lattice.
-With the help of a matrix $A_{\mu\nu}^{\ell}=\delta_{\mu+\ell,\nu}$ it follows by expanding in $r_{2}$
+With the help of a matrix $A^{\ell}_{\mu\nu}=\delta_{\mu+\ell,\nu}$ it follows by expanding in $r_{2}$

-The propagator allows to connect two arbitrary lattice points $i,j$ with length indexes $\mu$ and $\nu$ differing by a length $\ell$.
+The propagator allows to connect two arbitrary lattice points $i,j$ with length indices $\mu$ and $\nu$ differing by a length $\ell$.